lovingmytummy/lovingmytummy.github.io/content/recipe/salmon_rillettes/index.md

 5. Scrape into a serving dish, cover, and chill for at least two hours.
 Let come to room temperature before serving.
 ---

+It can be served with toasted slices of baguettes, but it would be tasty with dark rye or heaped on hearty.crackers.

 ## Storage
 The rillettes can be made up to two days before and refrigerated.
 They can also be frozen, well-wrapped, for up to two months.

 _From [David Lebovitz](https://www.davidlebovitz.com/salmon-rillette/)._